mhmoudramadan/Rust-WS/README.md

 ### **Contributing**

-Contributions to the bootloader project are welcome!
-Feel free to submit bug reports, feature requests, or pull requests to improve the bootloader's functionality.
+Contributions to the project are welcome!
+Feel free to submit bug reports, feature requests, or pull requests to improve the functionality.

 ### License